-- 1. Content Endorsed Courses (CECs) have syllabuses endorsed by NESA to cater for areas of special interest not covered in the Board Developed Courses. - 2.
-School Developed Courses these are courses developed by individual schools in response to local interest or need and endorsed by NESA.

-All NESA Endorsed courses count towards the HSC and appear on the student's RoSA.
+Board Endorsed Courses have syllabuses endorsed by NESA to cater for a wide candidature in areas of specific need not served by Board Developed Courses.
+These courses may offer an alternative career path for students.
+All NESA Endorsed courses appear on the student's RoSA and can count towards a HSC.
 However, there is no external examination for any Content Endorsed Courses and they do not count in the calculation of the ATAR.